|

 Gayna

-Florence Perry's musical career started in 1980 with the formation of
+Rose Madder's musical career started in earnest in 1980 with the formation

-'A Formal Sigh'.
-All members had been in a College band at Liverpool Art
+of 'A Formal Sigh'.
+All members had been in a band at Liverpool Art College

-College known as the 'Experimental Muzak Society'.
-This misnomer described
+known as the 'Experimental Muzak Society'.
+This misnomer described an

-an untenably large collection of (almost exclusively) non-musicians who
+untenably large collection of (almost exclusively) non-musicians who produced

-produced ruinaceous versions of wonderful Tamla Motown songs for public
+ruinaceous versions of wonderful Tamla Motown songs for public consumption,

-consumption- thankfully mainly within student circles.
-The founder member
+thankfully mainly within student circles.
+The founder member was Mark

 a bass guitar and was determined to use it.